faisalsnour/faisalsnour/README.md

 ### Hi there 👋

 My name is Faisal.
 I am a Front-end Developer and Accessibility Professional.
 I have experience in designing, developing, and testing web applications.
-I have BSc in Information Technology & Computing with practical knowledge in web accessibility to develop and implement responsive, modern, and accessible visual designs.
+I have BSc in Information Technology & Computing with practical knowledge in Web Accessibility to develop and implement responsive, modern, and accessible visual designs.

 <!--
 **faisalsnour/faisalsnour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.